Entries for this contest have closed. You can view the winning images here

 - Licia Troisi (Istituto Nazionale di Astrofisica, Italy)

 - Livia Giacomini (Istituto Nazionale di Astrofisica, Italy)

 - Manisha Dwa (Nepal Astronomical Society, Nepal)

-- Sebastian Voltmer (filmaker, composer and astrohotographer, Germany)
+- Dr. Sebastian Voltmer (Photographer and filmmaker, Germany)

 - Susanne Hoffmann (Michael Stifel Center for Data Driven Science of the Friedrich Schiller University of Jena, Germany)